A sniper is a marksman who can shoot at a target from a long distance, usually from a concealed position, and with great accuracy.

 $97,837,138

-"Phone Booth" is a tense psychological thriller penned by Larry Cohen and directed by Joel Schumacher.
-Though it premiered at the 2002 Toronto Film Festival, its nationwide U.S. release was postponed until 2003 following the DC Sniper attacks.
+"Phone Booth" is a gripping psychological thriller crafted by Larry Cohen and directed by Joel Schumacher.
+Although it debuted at the 2002 Toronto Film Festival, its U.S. release was delayed until 2003 due to real-life events—the DC Sniper attacks—highlighting the film's intense subject matter.

 ActionCrimeThriller